viann980/kasirku/README.md

 1. Sign up for a account at [https://clerk.com](https://clerk.com)
 2. Create a new project application.
-3. Once the app is created, get the followinf values from the Clerk Dashboard:
+3. Once the app is created, get the following values from the Clerk Dashboard:
    1. Publishable Key
    - `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`
    2. Secret Key